How we work with employers

 A key role of EE is to equip employers with the tools, resources, and awareness necessary to support staff retention, even when employees face mental health challenges.
 We’re committed to building strong, positive relationships with employers and providing both proactive and responsive support.
 This approach empowers employers to promote wellness, address workplace factors that contribute to mental health concerns, and take positive actions to support with existing or emerging mental health needs.

-While all our services offer In Work Support for Tower Hamlets based employers we offer a dedicated In Work Support service as part of our Employment Hub team who are able to provide more detailed support.
-To find out more about this service please click here
+While all our services offer In Work Support for Tower Hamlets based employers we offer a dedicated Tower Hamlets In Work Support service as part of our Tower Hamlets Employment Hub who are able to provide more detailed support.
+To find out about other services Working Well Trust offers you can visit our Services list to find out more.

 Employer Engagement Working Well: WR’ Story